Wondering “what is a pallet jack”?

 Yes, it is.

-We’ve covered this topic in great detail in our How to Get Your Forklift License: The Ultimate Guide.
+Luckily, we have covered this topic in detail in our How to Get Your Forklift License: The Ultimate Guide.

-So check out that article to learn everything you need to know about forklift training.
+Be sure to check out our article to learn everything you need to know about forklift training.

 12 Electric Pallet Jack Operation Steps

-Operating an electric pallet jack is very similar to using a manual pallet jack.
+Operating an electric pallet jack is similar to using a manual pallet jack.

-The biggest differences are that there’s no need to:
+The two significant differences are that there’s no need to:

 - Manually pump the handle to raise or lower the load